Skin cancer — including melanoma as well as basal and squamous cell carcinomas — is the most common of all cancer types.

-Once the melanoma is more than one millimeter deep or demonstrates concerning features on pathology exam, in addition to removing normal skin around the melanoma, we also sample the lymph node, because the deeper the melanoma, the greater the chance of lymph node involvement.
+Once the melanoma is more than one millimeter deep or demonstrates concerning features on pathology exam, we also sample the lymph node, because the deeper the melanoma, the greater the chance of lymph node involvement.

 Q: What distinguishes Stony Brook from other centers in treating skin cancer?